2022/2023

 Timeframe: January 1, 2023 to December 31, 2025

 Our research aims to uncover basic mechanisms of gambling addiction, using both animal and human testing.
-If our theory is validated, it suggests new diagnostic criteria which may be helpful in predicting an individual’s on-going risk of gambling escalation.
-It also predicts which aspects of a gambling game (e.g., speed of play, payout ratio, reward distribution) contribute the most to the attraction of that activity, potentially allowing for the development of guidelines to reduce the propensity of gambling machines to cause addiction.
+Most psychological theories suppose that the randomness of gambling rewards is a major factor their attractiveness.
+Hence, we have focused on the effects of that randomness on the brain.
+If our theoretical framework is validated, it will suggests new diagnostic criteria which may be helpful in predicting an individual’s on-going risk of gambling escalation.
+It may also predicts which aspects of a gambling game (e.g., speed of play, payout ratio, reward distribution) contribute the most to the attraction of that activity, potentially allowing for the development of guidelines to reduce the propensity of gambling machines to cause addiction.

 Le May, J.M., Dorchak, D.L., Patel, D., Gal, M., and Euston, D.R.
 (2023).
 Sex Differences in Choice Impulsivity.
 Presented at the Alberta Gambling Research Institute Annual Conference.
 Banff, Alberta.
 March 31 – April 1, 2023.